 If you are passionate about what you do and want to use your expertise to engage in a meaningful and challenging work, please apply to join our team today at www.bchousing.org/careers

 At BC Housing, we're committed to providing a healthy, safe and inclusive workplace where respect and diversity are recognized assets.
-We welcome applications from women, visible minorities, Indigenous Peoples, individuals with disabilities, persons of any sexual orientation or gender identity, and all people committed to meaningful work that makes a difference.
+We invite and welcome applications from women, visible minorities, Indigenous Peoples, Persons with Disabilities and Disabled People, persons of all sexual orientations and gender identities, and all people committed to meaningful work that makes a difference.
+We are committed to providing an inclusive and barrier-free work environment, starting with the hiring process.
 If you require accommodations at any point during the application and hiring process, please contact firstname.lastname@example.org.

 We didn’t become one of BC’s Top Employers and one of Canada’s Greenest Employers without a lot of thought, care and consideration for our team and environment.
 Our supportive and collaborative workplace balances engaging and challenging work with personal development and wellness initiatives.

 Apply Now: www.bchousing.org/careers